 To control for such a composition bias, we compute JL-E transition probabilities over TL composition.
 If the composition-adjusted JL-E probabilities are similar to their non-adjusted counterparts, we fail to find evidence that greater TL-E probabilities are driven by composition.
-To do so, we build upon the methodology of Elsby, Hobijn and Şahin (2015): we separately bin workers from TL and JL into 96 combinations of characteristics; measure the composition of workers across bins within TL; calculate the average JL-E probability within each bin; and then use these as inputs to calculate a JL-E probability under TL composition.
-Details are provided in Appendix A.1.
+To do so, we separately consider composition within TL and JL by demographic characteristics and composition within TL and JL by industry.8 Then, for both measures, we build upon the methodology of Elsby, Hobijn and Şahin (2015): we separately bin workers from TL and JL according by characteristics; measure the composition of workers across bins within TL; calculate the average JL-E probability within each bin; and then use these as inputs to calculate a JL-E probability under TL composition.
+Details are provided in Appendix A.2.

-Column (d), "JL, TL composition", shows that the probability of moving to employment from JL over TL composition is nearly identical to the probability of moving from JL to E under the unconditional JL distribution (shown in column (a)).
-Thus, we find no evidence that the higher employment probability among workers in TL reflects the composition of workers in TL, consistent with the higher probability of finding employment from TL over JL as being driven by economic forces.6
+Column (d), "JL, TL composition (demographics)", shows that the probability of moving to employment from JL under TL composition over demographic categories, and column (e), "JL, TL composition (industry)", reports the probability of moving to employment from JL under TL composition over industry.
+In both cases, the composition-adjusted probability is nearly identical to the probability of moving from JL to E under the unconditional JL distribution.
+Thus, we find no evidence that the higher employment probability among workers in TL reflects the composition of workers in TL, consistent with the higher probability of finding employment from TL over JL as being driven by economic forces.